Beef Tamales cooked in the Instant Pot in half the time. Along with masa made with bacon drippings and filled with a flavorful shredded beef.

-Tamales are a common dish eaten during the holidays and can range from savory to sweet.
-Families traditionally make large batches and an assembly type line is helpful to get the process moving quicker.
-The recipe I'm sharing with you is for a small batch, but of course can be doubled up as needed.
+Tamales are a common holiday dish that can range from savory to sweet.
+Families traditionally make large batches, and an assembly line is helpful for getting the process moving quickly.

 Other filling options: